 Radon is a radioactive gas that is undetectable by sight or smell.
 Radon naturally forms when uranium, thorium, or radium, which are radioactive metals, breaks down in rocks, soil, and groundwater.
 People are exposed to radon from breathing radon in the air that escapes through cracks and gaps in buildings and homes.
 According to the EPA, radon is the second leading cause of lung cancer in the U.S., causing approximately 21,000 lung cancer-related deaths annually.

 I may have radon in my house; what should I do about it?

 The Centers for Disease Control (CDC), the Surgeon General, the American Lung Association, the American Medical Association, and others recommend you have your home tested for radon.
 The EPA recommends you take action when radon levels are above 4 picocuries per liter (pCi/L).

 How much will it cost to take care of the problem?

-	A licensed professional’s cost to conduct radon testing in your home is approximately $150.00 to $200.00 for the first or one test.
-The price for additional tests is roughly $30.00 each.
-If radon levels are above 4 pCi/L, the EPA recommends mitigating the radon.
+The cost depends on the number of tests you need and will include a consultation/trip fee.
+If tests determine that the radon levels are above 4 pCi/L, the EPA recommends mitigating the radon.
 A radon mitigation cost varies depending upon the size and construction of your home and subsurface soil conditions.
-Generally, radon mitigation systems range in price from $800.00 to $1,500.00.